USJ 21 LRT station

-USJ 21 LRT station is a light rapid transit station in USJ 21 of UEP Subang Jaya, Subang Jaya, Selangor, Malaysia.
+USJ 21 LRT station is a light rapid transit (LRT) station in USJ 21 of UEP Subang Jaya, Subang Jaya, Selangor, Malaysia.
 The station is located near the Main Place Mall.
-The station serves the nearby USJ 17, USJ 18 and USJ 20 neighborhoods.
+The station serves the nearby neighbourhoods of USJ 17, USJ 18 and USJ 20.

-It is operated under the LRT Kelana Jaya Line.
+It is served by the LRT Kelana Jaya Line.
 Like most other LRT stations operating in the Klang Valley, this station is elevated.